freezy04/Runtime-Terror/README.md

 - #### Product Scope
       - develop a mobile application for viewing and managing patient data.
       - data comprises of, and not limited to, patient name, disease history, medication administered, date of arrival, consultation and treatment cost etc
+      - once the data is saved onto the system it will be stored for their perusal

 - #### Function
 - #### Purpose